PHP Security Vulnerabilities That Still Cause Business Website Breaches

 What to Do If Your PHP Site Is Already Compromised

 If you discover a breach, the priority is containment before investigation.
-Take the site offline immediately by taking the server offline or blocking all traffic to it.
+Take the site offline immediately by blocking all traffic or taking the server down.
 Do not try to clean and keep it live while investigating.
-An attacker with persistent access will simply re-enter through a backdoor you missed.
+An attacker with persistent access will simply re-enter through a backdoor you missed during the cleanup.

-- Change all credentials: Database passwords, API keys, session secrets, any credentials stored on the server.
+- Change all credentials: Database passwords, API keys, session secrets, SSH keys, and any credentials stored on the server should be rotated immediately after restore.

-- Document everything: If the breach involved customer data, legal obligations under GDPR apply.
+- Document everything: Record the timeline, the vulnerability exploited, the data potentially accessed, and the steps taken to remediate.
+If the breach involved customer data, legal obligations under GDPR apply.
 The ICO expects evidence of a thorough investigation and remediation.

 Building a Sustainable PHP Security Practice

-Before deploying any PHP application that handles user data or authentication, run through the specific vulnerabilities covered here.
+Before deploying any PHP application that handles user data or authentication, run through the specific vulnerabilities covered in this article.
 SQL injection, XSS, CSRF, weak session configuration, unsafe deserialisation, and poor file upload handling represent the most common paths attackers use to compromise PHP business websites.
+A thorough review of these areas before launch catches the vulnerabilities that automated scanners will find anyway, and fixing them proactively is far less disruptive than responding to a breach.